neelsmith/greeksyntaxannotator/README.md

 ## Contents

-Version 2.0 is a complete rewrite of the.
+Version 2.x is a complete rewrite of the app.
 Its main features are:

 - load a citable corpus from CEX source
 - annotate syntax as summarized above